smartems/smartems/docs/sources/project/building_from_source.md

 # Building smartEMS from source

-This guide will help you create packages from source and get grafana up and running in dev environment. smartEMS ships with its own required backend server; also completely open-source.
+This guide will help you create packages from source and get smartems up and running in dev environment. smartEMS ships with its own required backend server; also completely open-source.
 It's written in [Go](http://golang.org) and has a full [HTTP API](/v2.1/reference/http_api/).

 ## Dependencies